godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 ...

-thats how i got those to buid
+thats how i got those to build

 OPTIONNALY